iter8-tools/iter8/mkdocs/docs/getting-started/concepts.md

 </p>

 ### Experiment chart
-Experiment charts are specialized [Helm charts](https://helm.sh/docs/topics/charts/) that contain reusable experiment templates.
+Experiment charts are [Helm charts](https://helm.sh/docs/topics/charts/) with a special structure that contain reusable experiment templates.
 Iter8 combines experiment charts with user supplied values to generate runnable `experiment.yaml` files.
+Iter8 experiment charts enable you to launch powerful release optimization experiments in seconds.
+Their usage is described in depth in various [Iter8 tutorials](https://iter8.tools/latest/tutorials/load-test-http/usage.md).

 #### Iter8 Hub
 Iter8 hub is a specific location within in the [Iter8 GitHub repo](https://github.com/iter8-tools/iter8) that hosts several pre-packaged and reusable charts.
-These charts enable to you to launch powerful release optimization experiments in seconds.
-Their usage is described in depth in various [Iter8 tutorials](https://iter8.tools/latest/tutorials/load-test-http/overview/).

 ## Features at a glance